danielbodnar/awesome-stars/README.md

 ## code

+- [glorious-codes/glorious-demo](https://github.com/glorious-codes/glorious-demo) - The easiest way to demonstrate your code in action.
 - [GitGuardian/ggshield](https://github.com/GitGuardian/ggshield) - Find and fix 360+ types of hardcoded secrets and 70+ types of infrastructure-as-code misconfigurations.
 - [lauthieb/code-notes](https://github.com/lauthieb/code-notes) - (No longer maintained) A simple code snippet & gist manager for developers built with Electron & Vue.js 🚀
 - [riccardoperra/codeimage](https://github.com/riccardoperra/codeimage) - A tool to beautify your code screenshots.
 Built with SolidJS and Fastify.